Universal Esperanto Association: Attempts at organization in the interbellum, 1920–1933

 This Helsinki system lasted for only a couple of years.
-The heads of the movement saw that on the world congresses three organs gathered discussing essentially the same subjects: the Komitato of UEA, the Ko-Ro of the national associations and the six members of the ICK.
+The heads of the movement saw that at the world congresses there was considerable overlap, and three separate groups were discussing essentially the same subjects: the Komitato of UEA, the Ko-Ro of the national associations and the six members of the ICK.
 From 1929, they all had a joint gathering called Ĝenerala Estraro (general board).
-A number of proprosals came up in the movement to reform the organization.
+A number of proposals came up in the movement to reform the organization.

-But the final blow to the Helsinki system came in 1932 when UEA did not pay its contributions for the common budget, and the same was true for some of the national associations.
+The final blow to the Helsinki system came in 1932 when UEA did not pay its contributions for the common budget, and the same was true for some of the national associations.
 The British, German and French associations, the largest ones, took up the initiative to found a new organization, Universala Federacio Esperantista (World Federation of Esperantists), as a federation of national associations.
-This new organization came hardly into existence, because in early 1933 UEA and the national organizations agreed on a complete reform of the movement.
+This new organization had scarcely come into existence when in early 1933 the UEA and the national organizations agreed on a complete reform of the movement.